 Figure 9.
-Time series plots of daily nitrate to ammonium ratios and micromolar concentrations of nitrate and ammonium for the Sacramento River at Freeport and San Joaquin River near Vernalis sites.
-Red dashed line shows concentration of 4 μMfor ammonium.
+Time series plots of modeled daily nitrate to ammonium ratios and micromolar concentrations of nitrate and ammonium for the Sacramento River at Freeport and San Joaquin River near Vernalis sites.
+Red dashed line shows concentration of 4 μM (0.056 mg-N/L) for ammonium.

 Both locations show increasing ratios of nitrate to ammonium, and decreasing concentrations of ammonium, for the period of record.
 The current nitrate to ammonium ratios are much higher at the San Joaquin River at Vernalis due to higher concentrations of nitrate in the water.
 The median amount of ammonium relative to nitrate at the Sacramento River site was 19% for the period of record, but current amounts (2019) are between 6% to 7%.
 In contrast the current relative amount of ammonium to nitrate (2019) in the San Joaquin River is between 3% to 4%.

-It has been suggested that ammonium concentrations in excess of 0.4 μM can decrease primary productivity (Parker et al., 2012).
-In the early part of the record, ammonium concentrations exceeded 4 μM at the Sacramento River site until about 1985, and then were consistently less except for drought years such as 2014 and 2015 when concentrations were in excess of 4 μM due to reverse flows of water Sacramento River and water from the wastewater treatment plant reaching the sampling location at Freeport.
+It has been suggested that ammonium concentrations in excess of 0.4 μM (0.056 mg-N/L) can decrease primary productivity (Parker et al., 2012).
+In the early part of the record, ammonium concentrations exceeded 4 μM at the Sacramento River site until about 1985, and then were consistently less except for drought years such as 2014 and 2015 when concentrations were in excess of 4 μM due to reverse flows of water in the Sacramento River and water from the wastewater treatment plant reaching the sampling location at Freeport.
 In contrast, ammonium concentrations exceeded 4 μM at the San Joaquin River until about 2004 when the concentrations decreased and remained below that level to the present.
 Nitrate concentrations in the San Joaquin are much higher than those of the Sacramento River and as a result, the nitrate to ammonium ratio is much higher.